rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 5. Bootstrap AWS CDK (first-time only):

 > [!Note]
-> You would need a model id or an inference profile id for this Step.
+> You would need a model id or an inference profile id for this step.
 See [Select a Foundation Model](#select-a-foundation-model-to-use-with-bedrock-agent)

    Using a foundation model
    ```bash